 Location of the washer fluid reservoir

 The windshield and headlight washers share a common reservoir.

 The washer fluid reservoir is located on the driver's side of the engine compartment.
-For capacities, see the printed Owner's Manual.
+For capacities, see Fuel tank volume - specification and volume (p.
+357).